 His second attempt is set against Cat Grant, while she is trying to escape in disguise, knowing that Clark will try and save her, by acting as a shield.
 The bullet ricochets on Clark's shoulder, fulfilling Deadshot's plan, by activating some sort of tracking device.
 Eventually captured in jail, he's being bailed out by Suicide Squad leader, Rick Flag with the aid of Plastique.

 Deadshot is a recurring character in the CW show Arrow, where he is played by Michael Rowe.
 He is again depicted as an assassin for hire, with his primary weapon being a sniper rifle with Curare poisoned bullets.
 He is initially the nemesis of John Diggle, as he was the killer of Diggle's brother.
 Their relationship changed in the episode "Keep Your Enemies Closer," where they teamed up to rescue Diggle's ex-wife Lyla Michaels from a Russian prison.
 Although Diggle attempted to kill Deadshot after freeing Lyla, but his conscious got the better of him.
 Deadshot left Diggle with a key piece of information regarding his brother's death: that he was hired to kill him by an organization known only as H.I.V.E.
-Deadshot is scheduled to reappear in the series on March 19th and is to be one of the first members of the Suicide Squad.
+Deadshot was later captured and recruited as part of the super villain black ops team Suicide Squad.

 Superman/Batman Public Enemies